Meskheti

 about this region

-Nestled in the heart of the picturesque Caucasus Mountains, the Meskheti wine region in Georgia is a hidden gem in the world of viticulture.
+Nestled in the heart of the picturesque Caucasus Mountains, south of the Imereti wine region, Meskheti is a hidden gem in the world of Georgian viticulture.
 This enchanting wine-producing region is celebrated for its rich history, unique winemaking traditions, and an impressive array of grape varieties.
 Meskheti has been cultivating vines and crafting wines for centuries, and its storied heritage is a testament to the enduring art of winemaking in Georgia.
 This region shares a border with the Kartli wine region to the north.

-Whether you're a wine enthusiast or a curious traveler seeking a taste of Georgia's winemaking heritage, Meskheti promises an unforgettable journey.
-With its breathtaking landscapes and a diverse palette of grape varieties, this wine region invites you to savor the essence of Georgian winemaking at its finest.
+Whether you're a wine enthusiast or a curious traveller seeking a taste of Georgia's winemaking heritage, Meskheti promises an unforgettable journey.
+With its breathtaking landscapes and a diverse palette of grape varieties, this wine region invites you to savour the essence of Georgian winemaking at its finest.

 Associations